gyurebalint/learning_resources/README.md

 ## Object oriented design

 ### Design a reservation/payment system for a parking lot
-1. Lets ask some clarification questions:
+1. Lets ask some clarification questions and talk about scale:
 - Can we reserve a parking spot?
 - Do we want to get a recepit of some sort?
 - Can we pay for the spot in this service?